 6 inches and shall reshape the roadbed.

 209.2.1 All subgrade shall be rolled.
 The subgrades shall be checked after rolling and, if not at the proper elevation at all points, sufficient material shall be removed or added and compacted to bring all portions of the subgrade to the required elevation and density.
-The moisture content of the top 6 inches of the finished subgrade at the time the base is placed, or at the time pavement is placed if no base is provided under the pavement, shall be no less than the minimum specified for compacting in Sec 203.5.3.
+The moisture content of the top 6 inches of the finished subgrade at the time the base is placed, or at the time pavement is placed if no base is provided under the pavement, shall be no less 95 percent of maximum density.
 If the moisture content has not been maintained, the subgrade shall be scarified, wet to the required moisture content and compacted.
 A maximum deviation of 1/2 inch, plus or minus, from the required elevation will be permitted on the surface of the finished subgrade.

 209.2.2 Soft spots shall be removed to a maximum depth of 24 inches and backfilled with approved stable material.
 Unsuitable material shall be removed and backfilled in accordance with Sec 203.4.5.